by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 “Just what happened when he made his promise?”
 Kid Flash asked the Pirate.

 Kid Flash’s thoughts drifted off as he realized what had happened.
 The Anti-Monitor didn’t kill Barry.
 My God, he sacrificed his life to save five Earths, not only the lives of those he cared about.
 The reason we even know he died is because he succeeded.
-And this… He held the costume of the Flash up. …this was the only reminder we have toward your sacrifice.
+And this… he thought, holding the costume of the Flash up, …this was the only reminder we have toward your sacrifice.
 God, Barry, you never gave up.
 You never quit.
 You were — are a true hero — and you’ll be remembered.
 I guarantee it.

 Taking his right glove off his hand and placing Barry’s ring on his middle finger, Kid Flash opened the ring’s compartment and held the costume until it was pulled inside the ring.
 He then placed his glove back on his hand.
 Whatever happens now, at least you’re going home… so you can receive the rest you deserve.
 I love you, Barry, Kid Flash thought, closing his eyes and clenching his right hand in a fist.